Trustlayerhackaton/monad-blitz-medellin/README.md

 > Decentralized, AI-powered credit scoring.
 Explainable, verifiable, owned by you.

 TrustLayer is a decentralized financial identity platform built on Monad.
-Users generate and verify their creditworthiness on-chain through AI-driven analysis of multi-wallet transaction history, receiving a portable credit passport (NFT) and reward tokens (mcCOP) that any merchant or lender can instantly verify.
+Users generate and verify their creditworthiness on-chain through AI-driven analysis of multi-wallet transaction history, receiving a portable credit passport (NFT) and reward tokens (MONAD) that any merchant or lender can instantly verify.

 ![TrustLayer](https://img.shields.io/badge/TrustLayer-Blockchain-purple)
 ![Solidity](https://img.shields.io/badge/Solidity-0.8.20-blue)